ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 19-1.
 In step 5 of
 Figure [\[fig:ch19-fig03\]](#fig:ch19-fig03){reference="fig:ch19-fig03"
-reference-type="ref"}, the cosine similarity between the two embeddings of â€œcatâ€? is not 1.0, where 1.0 indicates a maximum cosine similarity.
+reference-type="ref"}, the cosine similarity between the two embeddings of "cat"? is not 1.0, where 1.0 indicates a maximum cosine similarity.
 Why is that?

 19-2.
 In practice, we might find that the BERTScore is not symmetric.